SS11146111/Spring-Course/README.md

 example16: autowiring using @Primary annotation in case of multiple beans of same type
 example17: autowiring using @Qualifier annotation in case of multiple beans of same type
 example18: cicular dependency and UnsatisfiedDependencyException
+example19: Assignemnet1 related to beans, autowiring and DI